iRayzer/flow-router/README.md

 # FlowRouter SSR

 ## Important: this is a fork of Karida's original FlowRouter SSR branch.
-It is a quick fix, it is NOT backward compatible, it will probably not be supported
-in the future.
+It is a quick fix, it is NOT backward compatible, it will probably not be supported in the future.
 Use at your own risks.
-I'm realising it to fix my own problems :)
+I'm releasing it to fix my own problems :)

+To use this you will have to remove everything Kadira related you should have installed to get SSR working:
+* `meteor remove kadira:inject-data`
+* `meteor remove kadira:fast-render`
+* `meteor remove kadira:flow-router-ssr`

+Then install this version, which comes bundled with [abeck](https://github.com/abecks)'s new meteor 1.3.4 compatible packages:
+* `meteor add bensventures:flow-router-ssr // This will install staringatlights' inject-data and fast-render packages`
+* `meteor add bensventures:dochead //for good mesure.
+You probably want good seo`

+Last but not least, you need to change the npm modules `react-mounter` so it works with this package.
+Search in the modules dist folder for references to `kadira:flow-router-ssr` and replace them with `bensventures:flow-router-ssr`.

+This version of FlowRouter does NOT support subscription management.

+# Original Doc

 Carefully Designed Client Side Router for Meteor.